Correcting Attrition Bias using Changes-in-Changes: Empirical Illustration

-We examine the CiC-corrected estimates for the ATE-R and ATE in relation to the the na\"ive (uncorrected) estimate of the treatment effect, $\widehat{\Delta}_R$.\footnote{This is simply the difference in the mean outcome between treatment and control respondents.} As in our simulations, we also compare the CiC and IPW corrections, since both provide point estimates for the ATE-R and the ATE.
-IPW is the most widely-used correction in the literature that is directly comparable to the CiC correction.\footnote{Another widely used attrition correction are the bounds proposed by \citet{L2007}.
-Since this approach only focuses on the average treatment effect on the always-responders, however, it is not directly comparable to our method that focuses on the ATE-R and the ATE.} The estimated treatment effect on the value of production animals for the third follow-up is 351.0 pesos, which is significant at the 1\% level and is relative to a control mean of 1,096 pesos.
-The CiC-corrected ATE-R is 283.9 pesos, which is not significantly different from the na\"ive treatment effect estimate.
-In contrast, CiC-corrected ATE is 288.9 pesos, which is significantly different from the na\"ive estimate at the 5\% level (Panel B).
-Specifically, the difference between the CiC-corrected estimate and the naive estimate for the ATE-R is 67.1 with a standard error of 124.7, while for the ATE, the difference is 62.0 with a standard error of 26.0.
-In contrast, neither of the IPW-corrected estimates, which are 348.6 for the ATE-R and 338.5 for the ATE, are close to be being significantly different from the na\"ive treatment effect estimate even at the 10\% level.
-Furthermore, for the ATE, the CiC-corrected estimate is significantly different from the IPW-corrected estimate at the 5\% level.
+We first examine the CiC-corrected estimates for the ATE-R and ATE in relation to the na\"{i}ve (uncorrected) estimate of the treatment effect for productive assets, $\widehat{\Delta}_R$, which is simply the difference in the mean outcome between treatment and control respondents at follow-up.
+The na\"{i}ve estimate of the treatment effect on the value of production animals is \$351, which is significant at the 1\% level and is relative to a control mean of \$1,096 (see Panel A of Table \ref{tab:empirical}).
+The CiC-corrected estimate for the ATE-R is \$284 while the CiC-corrected estimate for the ATE is \$289.
+The similarity of these two estimates suggests that, if the CiC assumptions hold, there is relatively little treatment heterogeneity.
+A key consideration, however, is whether these coefficients differ from the na\"{i}ve estimate of the treatment effect (Panel B of Table \ref{tab:empirical}).
+On the one hand, the CiC-corrected ATE-R is not significantly different from the na\"{i}ve treatment effect estimate, since the difference in the two estimates is \$67 with a standard error of \$125.
+On the other hand, for the ATE, the difference is \$62 with a standard error of \$26, which is significant at the 5\% level.
+A difference in the power of these tests may explain this result.

+Meanwhile, the IPW approach does not suggest that a correction is required for either the ATE-R or the ATE.
+The IPW-corrected estimates, which are \$349 for the ATE-R and \$342 for the ATE, are nearly identical in magnitude to the na\"{i}ve estimate and are not close to being significantly different from it even at the 10\% level.
+Thus, the CiC-corrected estimates for the ATE imply that the treatment effect is a 26\% increase relative to the control while the IPW-corrected estimates imply that the treatment effect is a 31\% increase.
+This difference in two corrected estimates is modest, but statistically significant at the 5\% level and potentially meaningful in considering the returns to programs such as \textit{Progresa}.